-- GL CAT4 Cognitive Ability tests on entry to QEA - GL assessment: progress tests in English, Maths and Science at KS3 - Star Reading tests Y7 Y10 - Star Maths tests Y7-10 - No More Marking or Comparative Judgement National tests - External BTEC/ GCSE/ A level exams
+- GL CAT4 Cognitive Ability tests on entry to QEA

+- Star Reading tests Y7 Y10

+- Star Maths tests Y7-10

+- No More Marking or Comparative Judgement National tests

+- External BTEC/ GCSE/ A level exams

 Collecting and using data

 Formative and summative assessment will be used to inform decisions when inputting data onto SIMs.
 This data will then be reviewed by classroom teachers, Heads of Department and progress leads to identify to identify tailored wave one interventions and to measure the impact of interventions over time.
 Ongoing CPD throughout the year, inset days and Heads of Department meetings will support the assessment practices.